elm/projects/README.md

 # More Academic Stuff

 There are a bunch of more speculative projects that it would be fun to look into, particularly if you are a student learning about compilers or programming languages.
-Please let folks know on [elm-dev](https://groups.google.com/forum/#!forum/elm-dev) if you are looking into any of these as they touch on lots of core stuff and coordination is inevitable if things go well.
+Please let folks know on [elm discourse](https://discourse.elm-lang.org) if you are looking into any of these as they touch on lots of core stuff and coordination is inevitable if things go well.

 <br>